susi-monitor/susi-monitor/README.md

 ## Administration
 Admin panel link in footer.
 Default password is **admin**

-## Contributing
-Only requirement is to keep PSR-12.

 ---
 Notes on used libraries etc. - see `LEGAL.md` file.